Otterhound dog breed

 With a life expectancy of 10 to 12 years, the Otterhound is a medium-lived breed.
 The Otterhound is considered a robust, healthy breed with fewer inherited conditions than many pedigrees.

-Common health areas to discuss with your vet for hound dogs breeds like the Otterhound include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Otterhound has a moderate tendency to gain weight — monitor portion sizes and avoid too many treats.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Otterhound's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?

-The Otterhound is one of the most approachable breeds for first-time owners who can provide an active lifestyle with plenty of outdoor time.
+The Otterhound is best suited to experienced dog owners who can provide an active lifestyle with plenty of outdoor time.
 A home with outdoor space is strongly preferred.

 The Otterhound does not cope well with long periods alone and can develop separation anxiety — this breed thrives in homes where someone is present most of the day.
 This breed prefers warmer climates and should be protected from extreme cold.
 The Otterhound handles warm weather reasonably well with standard precautions.